Accessibility

 Accessible design is not about making everything plain.
 It is about making design usable.

 For example, a form error should not be shown only with a red border.
-It should also include a clear message.
+It should also include a clear message that explains the problem.

 The visual design can still be refined, but the meaning must also be available programmatically.